- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

-Throughout American history, men and women have loved our country so deeply that they were willing to risk their lives to defend the land we love and the freedoms we believe everyone deserves.
+Throughout American history, brave service members have loved our country so deeply that they were willing to risk their lives to defend the land we love and the freedoms we believe everyone should have.

 Memorial Day was first observed as Decoration Day on May 30, 1868.
 On that day, people decorated the graves of the Civil War soldiers buried at Arlington National Cemetery.

-Ways to honor our fallen heroes
+Ways to honor our deceased heroes

-- Join the national moment of silence – Pause wherever you are at 3 p.m. for a moment of silence to remember and honor the fallen.
+- Join the national moment of silence.
+Pause wherever you are at 3 p.m. on Memorial Day for a moment of silence to remember and honor those who died serving our country.

-- Attend local parades – Many cities and towns have Memorial Day parades to remember those who gave their lives for our country.
+- Attend a local parade.
+Many cities and towns have Memorial Day parades.

 Contact your Military and Family Support Center to find a local event.